FYP-Group-MKM/timeflex/README.md

 npm run dev
 ```
 #### Or run the app in production mode
-1)  In server/server.js, add back the code fragment removed for the dev mode (if applicable)
-2)  In routes/auth.js, set the given REDIRECT_PORT to 5000:
+1)  In server/server.js, add back the code fragment removed for the dev mode (if applicable) and set the given REDIRECT_PORT to 5000:
 ```
-// routes/auth.js
+// server/server.js
 const REDIRECT_PORT = 5000;
 ```
-4)  Run the following command:
+2)  Run the following command:
 ```
 npm run client-build    //required for first run only npm run start